erigontech/erigon/docs/programmers_guide/witness_formal_spec.md

 `NodeType` is one of the types of nodes to match.
 Can also be `Node` to match any non-nil node.

-There MUST be one and only one substitution rule applicable to the execution state.
-If an instruction has multiple substitution rules, the applicability is defined by the `GUARD` statements.
+Substitution rules MUST be non-ambiguous.
+Even though, there can be multiple substitution rules applicable to the whole witness at the same time, there MUST be only one rule that is applicable to a certain position in the witness.
 The substitution rule MAY have one or more GUARD statements.
 The substitution rule MAY have one or more STACK statements before the instruction.
 The substitution rule MUST have exactly one instruction.